ColinNebula/run-buddy/README.md

 ## Purpose
 A website that offers fitness training services.
-This website showcases essential features including screen reader for vision challenged users and search engine optimisation (SEO) where runners can go to sign up with a run buddy.
+It also showcases essential features including screen reader for vision challenged users and search engine optimisation (SEO) where runners can go to sign up with a run buddy.